 Dempsey Hill

-Get a lay of the land with one of their curated walking trails which will see you stroll past St George’s Church, Central ManPower Base (CMPB) Parade Square and Tanglin Military Hospital.
+Get a lay of the land with one of their curated walking trails where you'll stroll past St George’s Church, Central ManPower Base (CMPB) Parade Square and Tanglin Military Hospital.
 For something a little bit different stop by Open Farm Community, a sprawling outdoor space filled with edible gardens, lawn bowls, sculptures and an on-site restaurant.
 And be sure to check out the Museum of Ice Cream.
-This enchanting wonderland of sweet surprises is housed in a 60,000 square foot colonial barracks and comprises 14 multisensory interactive installations filled with sweet treats and plenty of photo opps for the gram.
-Spend a few hours exploring Loewen by Dempsey Hill—a refurbished colonial building that has been transformed into a creative hub boasting a yoga and pilates studio, spa and art studios.
-And just like all the best hidden ‘hoods, Dempsey Hill is home to some epic foodie spots.
-Our picks include RedDot Brewhouse for refreshing ales; and Michelin Star restaurants The Dempsey Cookhouse and Bar and Candlenut for mouth-watering Peranakan cuisine.
+The pink-hued wonderland is housed in a 60,000 square foot colonial barracks and comprises 14 multisensory interactive installations filled with sweet treats and plenty of photo opps.

 Joo Chiat And Katong

-Once filled with coconut plantations, Joo Chiat And Katong is now synonymous with Peranakan culture and food.
-Located just a 10-minute drive from the city centre, you’ll want to spend your time soaking up the gorgeous surroundings.
-Filled with pre-war architecture, the streets here are lined with candy-hued terraces and shop fronts accented with ornate facades, motifs and ceramic tiles—the result is a visual feast.
+Once lined with coconut plantations, Joo Chiat and Katong are now the beating heart of Peranakan culture and cuisine—just 10 minutes from the city.
+Filled with pre-war architecture, the streets here are lined with candy-hued terraces and shop fronts accented with ornate facades and ceramic tiles—the result is a visual feast.
 Pro tip: Go for a stroll down Koon Seng Road for a serious wow-factor.

 Kranji Countryside